Towards a Perceptual Evaluation Framework for Lighting Estimation: Learning a metric combination

-where $\vb{I}^*$ is the ground truth image and $\ell_k, k \in {1, \ldots\, K}$ is the set of all $K=10$ metrics from \cref{sec:correlation} (excluding HyperIQA due to being No-Referenced). $\psi_e$ is implemented using an SVR ($\epsilon$-Support Vector Regression \cite{platt1999probabilistic}), with $\epsilon=0.1$ and $C=1$.
+where $\vb{I}^*$ is the ground truth image and $\ell_k, k \in \{1, \ldots\, K\}$ is the set of all $K=15$ metrics from \cref{sec:correlation}. $\psi_e$ is implemented using an SVR ($\epsilon$-Support Vector Regression \cite{platt1999probabilistic}), with $\epsilon=0.1$ and $C=1$.
 As shown in \cref{eqn:fe}, the SVR takes as input the set of differences between all $K$ metrics scores computed on the images and their corresponding GT.
 The SVR was selected as the best variant amongst a set of simple learners (see the supplementary material for more details).

 To train $\psi_e$, we split our perceptual data into \valeur{\num{20}} training and \valeur{\num{5}} validation scenes and consider the comparisons without replacement between \valeur{\num{5}}/\valeur{\num{3}} indoor/outdoor methods (yielding \valeur{\num{10}}/\valeur{\num{6}} combinations), respectively.
 Considering permutations of the input combinations to make $\psi_e$ agnostic to the order of the input images, the resulting dataset contains \valeur{\num{640}} and \valeur{\num{160}} data points for training and validation.